flpm/oak/output/lists/subjects.md

     name: about Drama
     title: 'Theme: Drama'
     subtitle: Books about drama, including plays and screenplays
-    description: 'I have 4 books about Drama in my bookshelf.
+    description: 'I have 4 books about Drama in my personal library.

       ### Titles: